MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 3. Though [Merchant Portal](https://portal.vipps.no/register).
 Just for new transactions done after Nordic Wallet Launch.
 4. Integrate it into the [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api/).
 Read more [here](https://developer.vippsmobilepay.com/docs/mp-migration-guide/reporting/) about transition period.

-### **4. What cool features are there ahead?**

-For instance, there's profile sharing, allowing merchants to request users to share various information from the app, thereby streamlining the signup process.
-Additionally, we have upcoming campaigns, improved refund processes, enhanced capture capabilities, increased limits, expansion into three new markets, and various other flexibility improvements.

-## **Developer Support**

-We're Here to Help!
-If you have any questions, our  Developer support team (developer@vippsmobilepay.com) is available to provide guidance and support.